rensandao/CarND-Term1-P3-Behavioral_cloning-Wei/README.md

 #### 3. Creation of the Training Set

-For Track 1, I abandoned my collecting data, and used the data offered by `course material`.
+For Track 1, I abandoned my collecting data, and used the data offered by `Course Resource`.
 To capture good driving behavior, It mainly recorded two laps using center lane driving.
 Here is an example image of center lane driving:

 <img src="./Visualized Images/Track1_center0.jpg" width="200px">